 Will there be menu selections for vegetarians, vegans and picky eaters?

 Q: What if we have more questions?

-A: The easiest way to get any further info is by phoning or emailing Jan, who is happy to answer your questions.
+A: The easiest way to get help is by phoning or emailing Matt, who is happy to help answer your questions.

 Q: What if I run into problems with Reservations or PayPal?